RadMageIRL/DQVSNES4PARTYPATCH/README.md

 ---

+## After patching: how to get the fourth party member

+The fourth slot is not automatic.
+When a fourth member joins, the party will still show three until you arrange them.

+Open the menu, go to **Tactics**, then **Order**, and arrange all four members.
+The count may still read three on that screen - check again afterwards, and on the overworld, and it will show four.

+Members sitting in the wagon are held separately from the active party.
+Someone in the wagon will not appear in your line-up until you order them in.

+This is how the hack works, not a sign that something went wrong.

+**Checking your patch worked.** `9400CB3C` is the ROM you apply the patch **to** - the DeJap v2.01 build.
+The patched file should read `8FEDE6AC`.
+If you check the hash before patching you will see `9400CB3C` and think something is wrong; check the file the patcher gave you back.

 ## What was wrong with the original

 Mr. 45's patch is written against a headerless ROM.
 Applying it to a *headered*